 Power Morcellators and Cancer

-Morcellator attorneys Rhett McSweeney and David Langevin are providing free legal consultations to individuals and families injured or harmed as a result of power morcellators currently the subject of a Class I FDA Recall.
+Morcellator attorneys of McSweeney / Langevin are providing free legal consultations to individuals and families injured or harmed as a result of power morcellators currently the subject of a Class I FDA Recall.
 Give us a call or use our private contact form.